Anjali28-ish/Rabbit1/README.md

-# 🐰 RABBIT — MERN E-Commerce App
+# 🐰 RABBIT — MERN E-Commerce Website

-A *full-stack e-commerce application* built with the *MERN stack* showcasing real-world features like authentication, payments, admin management, and scalable state handling.
+A *full-stack e-commerce website* built with the *MERN stack* showcasing real-world features like authentication, payments, admin management, and scalable state handling.

 ---